 In the Children’s Riding Classes: boys and girls must appear in appropriate riding dress with hats.

 In “In Hand” classes, or classes where grooms or attendants are permitted to enter the ring during Preliminary or Final judging they must be correctly dressed.
-Headwear, coats, collars and ties must be worn.
+Headwear (no baseball caps), coats, collars and ties must be worn.
+Ripped / torn jeans will not be permitted.

 These regulations apply to Day and Evening Sessions.